Table of Contents

-Released in 2014, the Antishock stem is the most simple and lightweight option here, in fact it’s now found on many endurance-focussed road bikes.
-The elastomer is located in two-piece steerer clamp providing a few millimetres of travel.
+Released in 2014, the Antishock stem is the most simple and lightweight option here, in fact, it’s already found on many endurance-focussed road bikes.
+The elastomer is located in a two-piece steerer clamp providing a few millimetres of travel.
 The weight of the stem is not at all prohibitive.
 Image: Tour-Magazin.de

 Redshift ShockStop Stem

-The ShockStop is currently on Kickstarter and looking to easily hit their target.
-It’s an adjustable-stiffness stem designed for road riding.
-It employs two elastomers and two sealed cartridge bearings at the pivot to smoothen out the road – it should be almost maintenance free.
+The ShockStop is currently on Kickstarter and looking to easily hit its target.
+It’s an adjustable stiffness stem designed for road riding.
+It employs two elastomers and two sealed cartridge bearings at the pivot to smoothen out the road – it should be almost maintenance-free.
 It won’t be available until April 2016 but looks to be a solid option.
 Image: RedShiftSports.com

 StaFast Air Sprung Stem